yzzou/yzzou.github.io/index.md

 ### Research Interests

 My previous experience was about PDEs.
-Nevertheless, I have broad interests in math especially on the “bridges” between different subjects.
+Nevertheless, I have broad interests in math especially in the “bridges” between different fields.
 Recently, I am interested in algebraic analysis or D-modules.

 ### Teaching